mlb004/cse15l-lab-reports/week-5-lab-report.md

 It's hard to properly see with only screenshots, but after I scroll down to the bottom of the file it automatically exits back to the command line.
-This command option is particularly useful if you're in a hurry or forgot the keystrokes to exit out of a file (`q`, if you're wondering).
+This command option is particularly useful if you're in a hurry or forgot the keystroke to exit out of a file (`q`).

 Option #2: `-I`